netcinematics/ALPHABITZ_AI_GOOGLE_CAPSTONE/README.md

 ### INNOVATION:

-> The key concept was a crossover of syntax - from computer into English.
+> The key concept was a crossover of primitives - from computer syntax into English.

+It was like giving AI extra_ability, for custom words (called WORDZ).

 Inspired by computer science "snake-case", "camel-case", and "title-case" - enhanced syntax was innovated to create TEXT_PRIMITIVES for AI prompts.